EarthLink

 EarthLink is an American Internet service provider.

-It went public on NASDAQ in January 1997.
-Much of the company's growth was via acquisition; by 2000, The New York Times described Earthlink as the "second largest Internet service provider after America Online."
+Earthlink went public on NASDAQ in January 1997.
+Much of the company's growth was via acquisition.
+In 2000, The New York Times described it as the "second largest Internet service provider after America Online".

-Business
+Overview

 EarthLink was formed in 1994, and offers services to residential consumers and businesses.
-EarthLink claims to have five million users.
+As of 2022, EarthLink claimed to have five million users.

-EarthLink business internet sells business telecom services, IT and virtualization, cloud computing, IT security, digital marketing, colocation, hosted applications and support services.
-The company owns and operates a U.S. network including 29,421 route miles of fiber, 90 metro fiber rings, and eight data centers.
+EarthLink business Internet sells business telecom services, IT and virtualization, cloud computing, IT security, digital marketing, colocation, hosted applications, and support services.
+In 2014, the company stated it owned and operated a U.S. network including 29,421 route miles of fiber, 90 metro fiber rings, and eight data centers.

-EarthLink's offers residential consumers services that include wireless, fiber, and satellite internet, streaming content bundles, web hosting and e-commerce.
+EarthLink's residential consumer services include wireless, fiber, and satellite internet, streaming content bundles, web hosting and e-commerce.
 Its products include spam filters, anti-virus protection, and cloud storage.

 Private equity firm Trive Capital acquired EarthLink in January 2019.

 History

 Early years

-EarthLink was co-founded in March 1994 by Sky Dayton, investor Reed Slatkin and Kevin M. O'Donnell.
-Dayton, then only age 23, reportedly was convinced of the need for a simple, user-friendly dial-up Internet service provider (ISP) after spending an entire week trying to configure his own computer for Internet access; the firm began in Pasadena, CA.
+EarthLink was founded in July 1994 by Sky Dayton when he was 23 years old.
+Dayton was convinced of the need for a simple, user-friendly dial-up Internet service provider (ISP) after spending an entire week trying to configure his own computer for Internet access.
+Dayton set up his own network, going to a CompUSA store, purchasing 14.4 Kilobit modems and connecting them all together in Atwater Village, a location he picked because it was the widest possible area to which a local call could be made.
+The company later moved to Pasadena in 1996.

-By 1995, EarthLink offered dial-up service in 98 cities, and was one of the first U.S. ISPs to offer unlimited Internet access for a flat rate.
+By 1995, EarthLink offered dial-up service in 98 cities, and was one of the first US ISPs to offer unlimited Internet access for a flat rate.
 In 1996, they began to offer Internet services for businesses, including ISDN and Frame Relay Internet access and web hosting.

 In 1997, Earthlink began to provide 56K dial-up access, doubling the speed of its dial-up service.
 EarthLink also teamed up with Charter Communications to offer high-speed cable Internet access.
 In 1998, they entered partnerships with Sprint, Apple, CompUSA, and other companies that helped it reach 1 million members by the end of the year.

 In 1999, EarthLink launched its TotalCommerce service for small business Web hosting and also became the first ISP to offer nationwide high-speed Internet access via DSL.